Tips & Resources

 A great riding environment is a great fire environment.

-During summer, these same environments post a significant bush fire risk.
+During summer, these same environments can pose a significant bushfire risk.

-While bike riding comes with a unique set of risks, riding in a bushfire-ripe environments is realistic and acceptable as long as the risks are fully accounted for.
+While bike riding comes with a unique set of risks, riding in bushfire-ripe environments is ok, as long as the risks are fully accounted for.

 Do I stop or go?

 It’s important that everyone who sets out on a ride during summer understands the Fire Danger Ratings.

 Fire Danger Ratings tell you how uncontrollable a fire would be if it were to start.
 Fires on days of Severe, Extreme and Code Red Ratings will be fast moving and can threaten lives within minutes.

 You should never ride in high-risk areas on these days.
 Bike riders are particularly vulnerable in bush and grassfire conditions.

 An important thing to remember is that if a fire starts, road conditions will become dangerous.
 Smoke will make it difficult to breathe, visibility will be low and there’s an increased risk of collision with emergency vehicles and local residents on the road.